Methos: But that could just be orbital wobble.

 - In Lara Croft: Tomb Raider, Lara Croft observed the alignment of Pluto and Neptune through a telescope in a room full of what looked like 20 floodlights.
 If these two had tried to be too dim to see in that situation, Lara would have just kicked their butts.
 They must have been really trying to be bright little planetary bodies that night out of sheer terror.

 - In the season 6 finale to The Big Bang Theory, "The Bon Voyage Reaction", Raj shows his girlfriend the International Space Station, using a telescope to do so.
 The problem with this is the ISS orbits the earth every 90 minutes, so it is constantly moving.
-A non-computer-controlled telescope's field of vision is small so you would have to keep moving the telescope to see the ISS or it would whiz by very quickly.
+A non-computer-controlled telescope's field of vision is small so you would have to keep moving the telescope to see the ISS or it would whiz by very quickly, especially at a magnification high enough to see it as more than a bright star.
 The telescope was probably unnecessary anyway because the ISS is usually visible to the naked eye as it moves across the sky.

 - In the manga version of Yu-Gi-Oh!
 GX, the Big Bad summons his most powerful monster—The Supremacy Sun, strongest monster in the "Planet Series".
 Somewhat justified in that said Big Bad grew up in Ancient Egypt—Yu-Gi-Oh!'s Ancient Egypt... and made the Planet Series, himself.
 This may be a translation issue.
 Japanese things actually call everything stars—"wakusei" (惑星) literally translates to something like "confusing star" ("planet", by the way, comes from a word meaning "wanderer", probably for similar reasons).